imaoca/robust/challenger.md

 # Preparation

-1. Create a directory for each group in /home/pi.
+1. Create a directory for each group in `/home/pi`.
-2. Copy files (show on next page) from https://github.com/imaoca/robust.
+2. Copy files (show on next page) from [this GitHub repository](https://github.com/imaoca/robust).
-3. Create a “data” directory in that directory.
+3. Create a `data` directory in that directory.
 4. Perform the above operations on the soruce node and destination node.

 ---